 Recover Your Wisdom and Heart

 Trained as a psychoanalytic psychotherapist, Kim is a Certified Mindfulness Teacher, Professional Level (CMT-P) with the International Mindfulness Teachers Association, and a graduate of the Interdependence Project’s esteemed Meditation Teacher Training program (2011).
 She’s a long-time Buddhist student, regularly participating in silent residential retreats and training with mentors in many traditions.
-Kim is committed to abiding by the five precepts, the basic Buddhist code of ethical behavior.
+Kim follows the Five Precepts, the basic Buddhist code of ethical behavior, to guide her speech and actions.

 Her background includes working as a hospice volunteer with MJHS, leading meditations at Zuccotti Park as a member of the Meditation Working Group of Occupy Wall Street, and training at Washington Square Institute.
-Based in New York City, Kim teaches at The Interdependence Project, Mindful Astoria, and The Rubin Museum.
+Based in New York City, Kim teaches at The Interdependence Project, (where she also serves as a Board Director), Mindful Astoria, and The Rubin Museum.
 She works with individuals, couples, and groups, and trains business leaders and teams to become more connected, kind, and resilient.